akabircs/LLM4CKD/README.md

-# LLM4CKD reproducibility package
+# LLM4CKD

-This repository is a paper-driven reproducibility scaffold for **LLM4CKD: Large Language Models for Early Stage Chronic Kidney Disease Screening**.
+This repository is for **LLM4CKD: Large Language Models for Early Stage Chronic Kidney Disease Screening**.
 It implements the experimental pipeline described in the paper:

 1. harmonize tabular CKD features;